 The University of California is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.

-MAP is celebrating over one year of nonprofit status.
-The MAP International works to support and coordinate the efforts of 86 international chapters to increase substantive representation of marginalized people and ways of thought in philosophy, as well as to promote justice and public engagement throughout the professional discipline.
+MAP is celebrating over two years of nonprofit status.
+The MAP International works to support and coordinate the efforts of 130 international chapters to increase substantive representation of marginalized people and ways of thought in philosophy, as well as to promote justice and public engagement throughout the professional discipline.
 It is generously supported by funds from the Marc Sanders Foundation, but we also accept donations from supporters like you.
 With your contributions, we are able to support chapters in hosting exciting and empowering events like summer schools, philosophy programs for underserved youth at the K-12 level, and chapters that do philosophy with incarcerated students.

 All donations to MAP are tax-deductible.
-Feel free to spread share this post with anyone who would like to directly support MAP’s efforts at diversifying philosophy.
+Feel free to share this post with anyone who would like to directly support MAP’s efforts at diversifying philosophy.
 We are grateful for your generous support.